-Farmer Barnwell, as Freddie is better know, went to a cattle auction over in Knoxville, back in 1953.
-Farmer Barnwell went to the auction with his neighbor, Arthur Horseman.
-Farmer Barnwell didn’t plan to buy anything that day, but did want to see what kind of prices the various livestock and farm equipment were bringing as well as enjoying the company of his neighbor, Mr. Horseman.
+Freddie Barnwell and his wife were hosting a get together last weekend at their place.
+Freddie was at his best telling story after story.
+Everyone from the kids to the old timers were already sore from laughing when Freddie told this story about himself and his wife, Jessie.
+Farmer Barnwell, as Freddie is better known, went to a cattle auction with his neighbor, Arthur Horseman, over in Knoxville, back in 1953.
+Farmer Barnwell didn’t plan to buy anything that day but did want to see what kind of prices the various livestock and farm equipment were bringing, as well as enjoying the company of his neighbor, Mr. Horseman.

-As it turned out, Farmer Barnwell saw a bull which he really wanted and could hardly believe the low bids being offered at the auction.
+As it turned out, Farmer Barnwell saw a bull that he really wanted and could hardly believe the low bids being offered at the auction.
 This deal was just too good to pass up.
-He bid on the bull and much to his delight, won the bid.
+He bid on the bull, and much to his delight, won the bid.

-Farmer Barnwell told his neighbor, Mr. Horseman, who had just finished loading some cows on this truck which he had purchased that day, to go ahead back home.
+Farmer Barnwell told his neighbor, Mr. Horseman, who had just finished loading some cows on this truck, to go ahead back home.
 He would send a telegram to his wife, Jessie, for her to come with the truck and get the bull.
 When Farmer Barnwell went to send the telegram he suddenly realized, after he had paid for the bull, he only had one dollar left.
 He was shocked to find telegrams cost $1.00 for the first word and 20 cents each word thereafter.
-Therefore, he could only send a one word telegram.
+Therefore, he could only send a one-word telegram.

 Freddie was trying to figure how he could get word to his wife Jessie that he needed her to drive their truck to Knoxville, so they could get the bull back home, over 100 miles away.